 File Access

-Each ACL rule has two fields:
+Each rule has two fields:

 FieldDescription

-accessOne of "rw" (read-write), "ro" (read-only), or "deny" (block all access)
+access"rw" (read-write), "ro" (read-only), or "deny" (block all access).

 index.ts

-import { getOrCreateSandbox } from "hive";
+import { getOrCreateSandbox } from "@hiver.sh/client";

 const sandbox = await getOrCreateSandbox("my-sandbox", {